Deer momee and dadee

 • Spelling remains below reading level because it is attempted by sight rather than by ear.

-• Correct spellings occur primarily on words that the child has encountered repeatedly and therefore can revizualize.
+• Correct spellings occur primarily on words the child has encountered repeatedly and can, therefore, be revisualized.

 • Bizarre spellings that seldom can be identified, even by the child, because they do not follow phonetic patterns.

 • Extraneous letters and omitted syllables in spelling.

-It should be noted that two separate regions of the brain are involved in reading: one in sounding out words, and the other in seeing words as pictures.
+Two brain regions are involved in reading: one in sounding out words and the other in seeing words as pictures.

-Glezer’s research confirms what we already know: that phonological and auditory processing, and auditory memory, are foundational to learning sounds and phonics, and weaknesses in these areas may cause dysphonetic dyslexia.
-Visual processing and visual memory, on the other hand, are foundational to revisualizing the gestalt of words, and weaknesses in these areas may cause dyseidetic dyslexia.
+Glezer’s research confirms that phonological and auditory processing and auditory memory are foundational to learning sounds and phonics, and weaknesses in these areas may cause dysphonetic dyslexia.
+On the other hand, visual processing and visual memory are foundational to revisualizing the gestalt of words, and deficiencies in these areas may cause dyseidetic dyslexia.